Gothic metal: Other pioneers

 In North America, Peter Steele had formed Type O Negative in 1990 out of the remnants of his former thrash metal band Carnivore.
 With their debut album Slow, Deep and Hard in 1991, the New York based outfit pursued a "melodramatic goth rock style" that "encompasses long songs built on simple riffs, theatrical shouting vocals, churchy-sounding organ and vocal-harmony passages, and the odd mechanical noise".
 The Origin of the Feces followed in 1992, but it was their third album Bloody Kisses in 1993 that became their breakthrough album.
 AllMusic reviewer Steve Huey noted that the album had a "twistedly affectionate send-up of goth rock conventions" and lyrics that "gleefully wallow in goth clichés — sex, death, Christianity, vampires, more sex, and death".
 The album has since sold nearly a million copies in the United States, a surprise success that "obliged Goths to take notice" of the group.
 The trademarks of Type O Negative's music include the use of "downtuned, fuzzy guitars" and a "deep baritone croon" from Peter Steele, an "intimidatingly large, sarcastically self-deprecating original, whose dry, dirty one-liners and morbid machismo challenge those who insist the archetypal Goth is a po-faced androgyne".
-Type O Negative has since been recognized as a pioneer of the genre.
+Type O Negative has since been recognised as a pioneer of the genre.
 In a review of their 2007 album Dead Again, critic Greg Prato of Allmusic declared that "before Type O Negative, there was really no such thing as goth metal".

+Also in North America, the brothers Jeff and Eric Clayton formed Saviour Machine in 1989.
+Described as a gothic and symphonic metal band as well as art rock, the group released its first self-titled album in 1993.